 Students who successfully master this course, are able to i) describe data sets using appropriate measures, ii) select appropriate types of plots to visualize data sets, iii) estimate distribution parameters, iv) conduct and interpret statistical hypothesis tests, v) use inductive statistics as a foundation for their empirical work and to critically reflect about statistical results in general, vi) explain the basic functioning of selected machine learning algorithms, and vii) to implement the discussed methods using the software R.

-The course consists of a lecture (2 SWS) and exercise sessions (2 SWS).
+The course consists of lectures (2 SWS) and exercise sessions (2 SWS).
 In addition, there is a weekly office hour for R-related questions offered by a student assistant.

 We regularly teach this course in the winter semester.
 The course language is English.
 The course is mandatory in the first semester of our new B.Sc.
 IBS/IES programs.